Alternative Break Trip Leader Information, Application, & Interest Form

 - Lead or facilitate daily service projects and educational/reflective sessions

 - Create and implement assessment and evaluation of the trip

 - Facilitate group decision making about logistics, meal times, sustainability practices, free time activities, etc.

-- Take the lead in case of an emergency to ensure safety and wellbeing of participants to maximum extent possible (SLI staff will be on-call to support as needed)
+- Take the lead in case of an emergency to ensure safety and wellbeing of participants to maximum extent possible (SLI staff will be on-call to support and provide counsel/advice as needed)

 - Lead group through daily agenda and address issues and logistics concerns that may arise

 - Take care of oneself and the well-being of team members

 - Lead by example, be positive, have fun

 Becoming an Alternative Break trip leader is a significant responsibility.
 Before submitting this form, ask yourself the following questions: